wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-transcription-with-symbl-ai-and-the-vonage-video-api.md

 const gainNode = context.createGain();
 ```

-In these three lines of code, we first declare our source node, then we declare our `ScriptProcessorNode`, and finally our gainNode.
+In these three lines of code, we first declare our source node, then we declare our `ScriptProcessorNode`, and finally our \`gainNode\`.
 None of these three nodes do anything right now because we haven’t connected them together.
-The gainNode is like the volume knob on the boombox and the processor node is like the magnetic reader or needle that reads data off of the cassette or CD.
+The \`gainNode\` is like the volume knob on the boombox and the processor node is like the magnetic reader or needle that reads data off of the cassette or CD.

 Now let’s connect them together.